 University of California, Davis

-Last Update: June 18, 2019

 Abstract

 Scholarly debate on civic competence often assumes that political knowledge is the prerequisite for systematic and “correct” decision-making.
 Uninformed voters, then, are portrayed as unsystematic and misguided decision-makers.
-The current study challenges this assumption by arguing that uninformed voters may not rely on (potentially misguided) individual preferences but refer to the partisan environment, the partisan voting patterns in past elections, to guide their decisions.
+The current study challenges this assumption by arguing that uninformed voters may not rely on (potentially misguided) individual preferences but rather refer to the partisan environment, the partisan voting patterns in past elections, to guide their decisions.
 The analysis of American National Election Studies (ANES) and Cooperative Congressional Election Study (CCES) provides the supporting evidence to this claim.
 Uninformed voters respond to the partisan environment in two ways: First, they bandwagon with the local partisan environment; second, they balance against the national partisan environment.
 The consequences of this context-based uninformed voting are evaluated through agent-based simulation.
-The results provide the view of uninformed voters as more systematic and effective decision-makers than previously been suggested.
+The results provide the view of uninformed voters as more systematic and effective decision-makers than previously suggested.

+Manuscript word count: 8,673 words

 In the studies of voter competence, the non-randomness and “correctness” of voting decisions are believed to be strictly increasing in the level of political knowledge.
-Uninformed voters, under this view, are portrayed as the most unsystematic and misguided decisionmakers.
-Their individual preferences are unstable (Converse 1964, Zaller 1992), internally inconsistent (Broockman 2016), or misinformed Kuklinski et al. (2000), Fowler and Margolis (2014).
+Uninformed voters, under this view, are portrayed as the most unsystematic and misguided decision-makers.
+Their individual preferences are unstable (Converse 1964; Zaller 1992), internally inconsistent (Broockman 2016), or misinformed (Kuklinski et al. 2000; Fowler and Margolis 2014).
 The evidence often leads to the conclusion that uninformed voting cannot be explained systematically.
 Any deviation of uninformed votes from informed votes (Bartels 1996) is attributed to biased preference formation of uninformed voters.
 Yet, this conclusion is the assumption rather than the explanation of the nature of uninformed voting.
 Previous studies rarely explore the possible reasoning behind uninformed voting patterns.

 Given this gap in literature, this paper asks the following research question: how can the behavior of uninformed voters be systematically explained?
 There are two propositions.
 First, I argue that individual preferences do not explain the behavior of uninformed voters.
-Uninformed voters know that their preferences are weakly reasoned and potentially biased, thus have no incentive to use their own preference to inform their decisions.
-Second, partisan environment, represented by aggregated partisan voting patterns from past elections (Miller 1956, Putnam 1966), explains uninformed voting.
+Uninformed voters know that their preferences are weakly reasoned and potentially biased, and thus have no incentive to use their own preference to inform their decisions.
+Second, partisan environment, represented by aggregated partisan voting patterns from past elections (Miller 1956; Putnam 1966), explains uninformed voting.
 If a voter is informed, he or she has no reason to refer to partisan contexts.
 For uninformed voters, however, two contrasting sets of logic, bandwagon and balance, explain how and why contexts can be useful for their voting decisions.

 This paper consists of three studies that test and explore the implication of context-based uninformed voting.
 The first two studies test propositions through the analysis of American presidential elections.
-The first study assesses the role of local partisan environment through 2008 and 2016 Cooperative Congressional Election Study (CCES) and the second study examines the role of national partisan environment through 1972-2016 American National Election Studies (ANES).
-The third study explores potential consequences of the contextbased uninformed voting pattern through an agent-based simulation.
+The first study assesses the role of local partisan environments through the 2008 and 2016 Cooperative Congressional Election Study (CCES), and the second study examines the role of national partisan environments through 1972–2016 American National Election Studies (ANES).
+The third study explores potential consequences of the context-based uninformed voting pattern through an agent-based simulation.

-The empirical results show that uninformed and informed voters base their decisions on the separate set of resources.
+The empirical results show that uninformed and informed voters base their decisions on separate sets of resources.
 Partisan environments explain uninformed voting but not informed voting; individual preferences (i.e., ideology and retrospective economic evaluation) explain informed voting but not uninformed voting.
-Furthermore, the role of partisan context changes by the level of context: Uninformed voters bandwagon with local partisan environments but balance against national partisan environments.
+Furthermore, the role of partisan context changes by the level of context: uninformed voters bandwagon with local partisan environments but balance against national partisan environments.
 The simulation results imply that especially when the knowledge level is highly unequal across partisan groups, the conditional strategy of context-based uninformed voting produces more favorable democratic outcomes than alternative strategies.